sreedevi-langoju/12weekawsworkshopchallenge/week5/DatabaseMigration/Labs/EC2MariaDB_RDSMySQL_Migration.md

 4. Click on Instances from the left sidebar and then click on Launch instances.

-5. Launch an EC2 instance with follwoing details:
+5. Launch an EC2 instance with following details:

   Name : ec2sourcedatbase
   For Amazon Machine Image (AMI): Select Linux.